dannagle/PacketSender/README.md

 ![Packet Sender Logo](screenshots/packetsender_banner.png)

 Packet Sender is an open source utility to allow sending and receiving TCP and UDP packets.
+Packet Sender can also send SSL packets.
 The mainline branch officially supports Windows, Mac, and Desktop Linux (with Qt).
 Other places may recompile and redistribute Packet Sender.
 Packet Sender is free and licensed GPL v2 or later.
 It can be used for both commercial and personal use.

 ## Uses